RealyUniqueName/StablexNet/README.md

 StablexNet
 ==========

-Crossplatform socket abstraction for Haxe NME
+Crossplatform socket abstraction for Haxe NME inspired by NekoThreadServer.
+See examples.